ramonasuncion/.dotfiles/nvim/README.md

 This goes under `$HOME/.config/nvim`.

-You can run `checkheatlh` to see if you're missing something.
+You can run `checkhealth` to see if you're missing something.

 ## Preview image: